 So what’s the plan for saving up a deposit then?

-Well, it’s the same plan I propose for paying off your mortgage super fast but with the money redirected towards a home deposit:
+Well, it’s the same plan I propose for How To Pay Off Your Mortgage Faster but with the money redirected towards a home deposit:

 - Sit down and calculate your maximum savings payments